strawstack/TextArea/README.md

 - [ ] Implement line wrapping when width changes

+- [x] Memory object is a string array now to help with responsive line wrapping
 - [x] Enter submits command
 - [x] Bash acts on a command
 - [x] Implement vertical scroll